 What To Pack For A Trip To Kauai

-The island of Kauai is filled with so many different types of terrain and activities, making it difficult to know exactly everything you’ll need to bring to be prepared.
+The island of Kauai is filled with so many different types of terrain and activities!
+That can make it difficult to know exactly everything you’ll need to bring to be prepared.
 With so many choices, it can be difficult to remember what to pack for Kauai trips.
 To make this the complete travel guide to Kauai, I’ve included the ultimate packing list!
 You can alter this list depending on what types of activities you plan to do.

 - Rain Jacket